 A study published in the Journal of the American Heart Association looked at the effect of a common COMT polymorphism on cardiovascular disease.
 The study also looked at the combined effect of the variant along with either aspirin or vitamin E and cardiovascular disease.[ref]

 The study included 23,000 women and analyzed the incidences of cardiovascular disease over a 10 year period.
 It looked at the COMT Val158Met polymorphism, rs4680, where Val is the same as the G allele and Met is the same as the A allele.
-Those with two copies of the Val/Val variant (G/G allele) have approximately a 4 times faster rate of dopamine metabolism as those with the Met/Met variant (A/A).[ref]
+Those with two copies of the Val/Val variant (G/G allele) have approximately a 4 times faster rate of dopamine metabolism than those with the Met/Met variant (A/A).[ref]

 The findings of the cardiovascular disease study show that women with the Val/Val (G/G) variant are naturally at a lower risk of cardiovascular disease than those with the Met/Met (A/A) allele.

 The study also showed that taking low-dose aspirin (100mg every other day) or Vitamin E (600 IU alpha-tocopherol every other day) significantly reduced the risk of cardiovascular disease for those with the Met/Met (A/A) allele.
 The opposite was true for women with the Val/Val (G/G); they actually had a higher risk of cardiovascular disease with aspirin supplementation and no protection from Vitamin E.